swatimisra/PianoGuide/README.md

 # PianoGuide
-This program creates a website in which the user can learn the fundamentals of piano.
+This program creates a website using HTML/CSS in which the user can learn the fundamentals of piano.